Smoothing Policies and Safe Policy Gradients: Smooth Policy Gradient

 \subsection{Smoothing policies}

-We introduce a family of parametric policies having properties that we deem desirable for policy-gradient learning.
-We call them \textit{smoothing}, as they induce the smoothness of the performance: \begin{restatable}{definition}{smoothpol} Let $\Pi_{\Theta}=\{\pi_{\vtheta}\mid \vtheta\in\Theta\subseteq\Reals^m\}$ be a class of twice-differentiable parametric policies.
-We call it \textbf{smoothing} if the parameter space $\Theta$ is convex and there exist non-negative constants $\sm,\smm,\smmm$ such that, for every state and in expectation over actions, the euclidean norm of the score function:
+We introduce a family of parametric stochastic policies having properties that we deem desirable for policy-gradient learning.
+We call them \emph{smoothing}, as they are characterized by the smoothness of the performance measure: \begin{restatable}{definition}{smoothpol} Let $\Pi_{\Theta}=\{\pi_{\vtheta}\mid \vtheta\in\Theta\}$ be a class of twice-differentiable parametric stochastic policies, where $\Theta\subset\Reals^d$ is convex.
+We call it \emph{smoothing} if there exist non-negative constants $\sm,\smm,\smmm$ such that, for every state and in expectation over actions, the Euclidean norm of the score function:

-the squared euclidean norm of the score function:
+the squared Euclidean norm of the score function:

 and the spectral norm of the observed information: